yukikitayama/machine-learning/README.md

 - [Develop k-Nearest Neighbors in Python From Scratch](https://machinelearningmastery.com/tutorial-to-implement-k-nearest-neighbors-in-python-from-scratch/)
 - [scikit-learn Nearest Neighbors](https://scikit-learn.org/stable/modules/neighbors.html)

+## Clustering

+- `Centroid` is a data point representing the center of a cluster.
+- `sklearn.datasets.make_blobs` is a convenient function to generate synthetic clusters.

 ## K-Means Clustering

 - Pre-specify the number of clusters `K`.